Let Us Customize the Perfect Luxury Zimbabwe Safari

 Hwange National Park is a world-class safari area where you can find over 100 mammal and 400 bird species, as well as the seasonal presence of one of the largest elephant herds on the planet.
 It is one of the largest parks in Southern Africa (roughly the size of Belgium) and has a wide range of activities and accommodations.

 Hwange is a year-round park.
 Winter months (Aug – Nov) have the best wildlife viewing due to the sparseness of the vegetation and while it can get very warm, you will need a fleece for early mornings and evenings.
 Summer months bring their own enjoyment – healthy, stress-free animals feeding on the surrounding abundant vegetation.
 Visitors can expect occasional chilly nights in summer as well.
 Activities on offer in Hwange are varied depending on your interests and accommodation choice.
-Day and night game drives, walking safaris and bush dinners are among the activities available and we can plan your trip to best match your interests.
+Day and night game drives, walking safaris and bush dinners are among the activities available and we can plan your Zimbabwe luxury safari to best match your interests.

 A UNESCO World Heritage Site, Mana Pools National Park is known for its remoteness, its elephants, and its lions.
 Mana Pools is also synonymous with the Zambezi River, canoeing safaris, and wild beauty.
 The name “Mana” means “four” in the local Shona language, signifying the four large pools that are the remnant oxbow lakes that the Zambezi River carved out thousands of years ago, changing its course northwards.

 Close to Zimbabwe’s second city of Bulawayo you will find one of southern Africa’s most interesting rock landscapes.
 Weather-shaped granite dominates this National Park and provides unforgettable vistas.
-Hiking, rock art tours, a visit to Cecil Rhodes’ grave and cultural visits are the highlights of a stay.
+Hiking, rock art tours, a visit to Cecil Rhodes’ grave and cultural visits are the highlights of a luxury Zimbabwe safari.
 The rock formations and myriad cultural activities contributed to Matobo’s UNESCO World Heritage status, though it’s worth noting that Zimbabwe’s largest concentration of leopards can be found here.